 Doncaster grandma will ride her crystal covered motorbike to raise money for a man with motor neuron disease

+Doncaster grandma will ride her crystal covered motorbike to raise money for a man with motor neurone disease

-A 73 year old woman from Doncaster will be riding her crystal covered motorbike 1,700 miles to raise money for a friend who has motor neuron disease.
+A 73 year old woman from Doncaster will be riding her crystal covered motorbike 1,700 miles to raise money for a friend who has motor neurone disease.

 Sue O’Grady is not your stereotypical motorbike enthusiast.